 Solicitation Language.

-This is a Small Business Enterprise (SBE) Program procurement for which award will be limited to small business vendors certified at the time of bid by the Maryland Department of Transportation’s (MDOT) Office of Minority Business Enterprise (OMBE) in the SBE Program.
-Only businesses that are SBE certified by the OMBE to perform the type of work under this procurement are eligible to submit a bid/proposal for this procurement.
+This is a Small Business Enterprise (SBE) Program procurement for which award will be limited to small business vendors certified at the time of bid by the Maryland Department of Social and Economic Mobility (DOSEM) in the SBE Program.
+Only businesses that are SBE certified by the DOSEM to perform the type of work under this procurement are eligible to submit a bid/proposal for this procurement.
 Bids/proposals of firms that are not SBE certified on the date of bid/proposal submission shall be rejected.
-To be a certified SBE a business must meet the Program requirements set forth in the Maryland Federal Disadvantaged Business Enterprise Program Manual dated June 2012, and any revisions thereof, or additions thereto, and Supplement I, found on the OMBE website at the following link
+To be a certified SBE, a business must meet the Program requirements set forth in the Maryland Federal Disadvantaged Business Enterprise Program Manual dated June 2012, and any revisions thereof, or additions thereto, and Supplement I, found on the DOSEM website at the following link: Department of Social and Economic Mobility Resources.